Optimal Network Topology of Multi-Agent Systems subject to Computation and Communication Latency (with proofs): discussion: the role of latency in decentralized control

 \section{discussion: the role of latency in decentralized control}

-The gains obtained by solving~\cref{prob} or its quadratic approximation~\eqref{eq:problem-a-sum-recast-eig-squares} depend on the system parameters, such as the pairs of communicating agents $ n $ and the delay $ \taun $.
-It follows that the (near-)optimal variance also depends on such parameters.
-The following result quantifies such dependence for the approximated problem~\eqref{eq:problem-a-sum-recast-eig-squares}. \begin{prop} The scalar variance $ \optvarx $ can be written as
+The gains obtained by solving~\cref{prob} or its quadratic approximation~\eqref{eq:problem-a-sum-recast-eig-squares}, and the resulting steady-state variance, depend on the pairs of communicating agents $ n $ and the delay $ \taun $.
+The following result quantifies such dependence for the solution of the approximated problem~\eqref{eq:problem-a-sum-recast-eig-squares}. \begin{prop} The scalar variance $ \optvarx $ can be written as

-where $ C^*(n) $ does not depend on $ f(n) $ and can be computed exactly.
-Also, the optimization of the communication topology
+where $ \tilde{C}^*(n) $ does not depend on $ f(n) $ and can be computed exactly.
+The network topology is optimized by

-has solution $ n^* \le n_{\textit{max}} \doteq \floor{\nicefrac{N}{2}}$. \end{prop} \begin{proof} See Appendix~\ref{app:optVarianceExplicit}. \end{proof} Numerical computations show that $ C^*(n) $ is submodular decreasing: such result is hard to prove, because $ C^*(n) $ is the sum of non-monotone addends.
-As a consequence, \ref{eq:optVarianceExplicitNonlinearDelay}--\ref{eq:optVarOptimalN} imply that, when the communication delay increases with the amount of feedback measurements, decentralized control can outperform centralized: in general, the communication topology is optimized when the number of links is smaller than the maximum available.
-Also, the optimum $ n^* $ depends on the rate $ f(n) $ in a \textquotedblleft non-increasing" fashion: namely, slower rates yield larger optima (\eg $ f(n) = \sqrt{n} $ yields an optimum which is larger than with $ f(n) = n $, see~\autoref{fig:minimization-comp-theo}--\ref{fig:minimization-comp-sqrt}).
-In particular, using all available agents for feedback (centralized control) is optimal if the delay is constant, see~\autoref{fig:minimization-comp-cost}.\footnote{Although the same holds true with $ \taun \equiv 0 $, in this case the computations in Appendix~\ref{app:optVarianceExplicit} cannot be applied.}
+\end{prop} \begin{proof} The result follows from straightforward manipulations of the analytical expression of $ \optvarx $.
+See \isExtended{ Appendix E in~\cite{2021arXiv210110394B} }{ \cref{app:optVarianceExplicit} } for details. \end{proof} Given how $ \tilde{C}^*(n) $ is computed, characterizing $ \optvarx(n) $ analytically is hard.
+Numerical tests show that $ \tilde{C}^*(n) $ is submodular decreasing and that the steady-state variance has a unique point of minimum when $ f(\cdot) $ is discrete-concave, as shown in~\autoref{fig:minimization-comp}. \cref{eq:optVarianceExplicitNonlinearDelay} suggests that the optimal number of links is smaller than or equal to the maximum, \ie $ n^* \le \floor{\nicefrac{N}{2}}$, with the centralized control (corresponding to the complete graph, $ n = \floor{\nicefrac{N}{2}}$) performing poorly in general.
+Also, $ n^* $ depends on the rate $ f(n) $ in a \textquotedblleft non-increasing" fashion, namely, slower rates yield larger optima.
+For example, the optimal number of links is greater with $ f(n) = \sqrt{n} $ ($ n^* = 5 $,~\autoref{fig:minimization-comp-sqrt}) than with $ f(n) = n $ ($ n^* = 2 $,~\autoref{fig:minimization-comp-theo}).
+Centralized control is optimal when the delay is constant (\autoref{fig:minimization-comp-cost}), because in this case adding links does not penalize the dynamics.\footnote{Although the same holds true with $ \taun \equiv 0 $, in this case the computations in Appendix E cannot be applied.}